jmontilla202/inadev-devops-exercise/README.md

 ### How to deploy cluster and Jenkins:

 - clone this repo
-- cd into <repo folder>/terraform folder
+- cd into [Repo Folder]/terraform folder
 - terraform init
 - terraform plan
 - terraform apply (yes to confirm changes)